Agora: Trust Less and Open More in Verification for Confidential Computing

 \section{Evaluation}

-We first evaluate the TCB of \name and compare it to other binary verification tools.
-Then we evaluate the performance of the BV and constraint solving.
-We also assess the effectiveness of the optimizations in the BV.
-Finally, we present the estimated cost of running the bug bounty protocol on the blockchain.
+In this section, we first compare the TCB of \name with other binary verification tools.
+Then, we evaluate the performance of the BV and constraint solving.
+Finally, we present the estimated cost of running the bug bounty protocol on blockchain.